 High school seniors are approaching an important time of year for college search and application deadline season.
 Due to the pandemic, we all know the 2020-21 school year is proving to be different for everyone—especially high school seniors and their parents.

 Join us on Wednesday, Dec.
 9 from 3 to 4 p.m.
-EST to learn ways to help seniors and their parents navigate the tough questions as they make decisions about applications, majors, financial aid, and more.
+EST to learn ways to help seniors and their parents navigate the tough questions as they make decisions about college search, applications, majors, financial aid, and more.

 We have partnered with Bloomsburg University (@BloomUAdmission), Harrisburg Area Community College (@HACC_info), Indiana University of Pennsylvania (@IUPAdmissions) and the University of Pittsburgh (@PittAdmissions) to join us in the conversation along with several contributors.